kayalshri/tableExport.jquery.plugin/README.md

 Also there is an extended setting for the ``` jsPDF-AutoTable options 'fillColor', 'textColor' and 'fontStyle'```.
 When setting these option values to ``` 'inherit' ``` the original css values for background and text color will be used as fill and text color while exporting to pdf.
 A css font-weight >= 700 results in a bold fontStyle and the italic css font-style will be used as italic fontStyle.

 When exporting to pdf the option ``` outputImages ``` lets you enable or disable the output of images that are located in the original html table.

-To export in XSLX format [protobi/js-xlsx](https://github.com/protobi/js-xlsx) forked from [SheetJS/js-xlsx](https://github.com/SheetJS/js-xlsx) is used.
-Please note that the implementation of this format type lets you only export table data, but not any styling information of the html table.

 Optional html data attributes